Compact moduli of K3 surfaces: Main theorem for recognizable divisors

-Proposition \ref{stratum-function} gives, in some sense, an algorithm to compute the semifan $\mathfrak{F}_R$.
-Up to taking faces, its cones are the sets of monodromy-invariants $\lambda$ which produce a fixed combinatorial slc type.
+Theorem \ref{stratum-function} gives a method to compute the semifan $\mathfrak{F}_R$.
+Up to taking faces, its cones are sets of monodromy invariants $\lambda$ which produce a fixed combinatorial slc type.
 This is how $\mathfrak{F}_R$ was computed in Examples \ref{deg2-ex}, \ref{ell-ex} below.